vicaleram/vicaleram.github.io/_pages/about.md

 ---
 layout: about
-title: Victor A. Ramirez Delgado — Astrophysics Ph.D.
+title: "Victor A. Ramirez Delgado — Astrophysics Ph.D."
 permalink: /
 subtitle: Ph.D.
 Student in Astrophysics and Unidel Fellow at the <a href='https://www.udel.edu/academics/colleges/cas/units/departments/physics-astronomy/'>University of Delaware</a>.